annu12340/CS50-Final-Project/README.md

 * Python
 * Flask
 * SQLAlchemy
-(Other dependancies can be found out in te requirements.txt file)
+(Other dependencies can be found out in the requirements.txt file)

 ## Installation-